1. What personal information do we collect from you?

 5. Social media networks

-We use links to our other internet presences on third-party websites and services, e.g. on social media channels such as Facebook, Twitter or YouTube.
+We use links to our other internet presences on third-party websites and services, e.g. on social media channels such as Facebook, Twitter, YouTube or Pinterest.

 Our presence on social media networks and platforms serves to provide better, more active communication with our customers and interested parties.
 There we inform you about our products and special offers.